 The ocean has had a very significant role in poetry since the dawn of poetry itself.
 It’s easy to see why.
 The ocean — both wild and calm, dangerous and beautiful — is a made up of contradictions and mystery.
 Ocean poems can not only be dedicated to capturing the heart of sea, but to metaphors for love and trauma, among many other things.
 More than that, the ocean has played a role in the history of many cultures, making it a setting that is both intimately personal, and vastly universal.

 Unsurprisingly then, poetry about the ocean takes many shapes.
 From a simple contemplation of the sea to a reflection of our own lives.
-Here’s a list of some of these brilliant poems starring the ocean:
+Here’s a list of some of these brilliant ocean poems starring the sea.

-The Rime of the Ancient Mariner by Samuel Taylor Coleridge:
+1. The Rime of the Ancient Mariner by Samuel Taylor Coleridge

 The sea is calm tonight.